JosephineYang228/World_Weather_Analysis/README.md

 It takes a long time to run codes.
 I don't know what's wrong with the dataframe output since I think the info is all gathered and the command to save as csv file is also correct.
 Although I have import the gmaps in python but the layer can not seen.
+Course pages from Canvas is helpful but seems last modified almost 2 years ago.
+Sometimes it's confusing to use it as a reference.